Supreme Court of the United States

 Potential impact

-If accepted and ruled unconstitutional, assault weapon bans in Illinois, California, New York, Maryland, and other states could be at risk.
+If accepted and ruled unconstitutional, assault-weapon bans in Illinois, California, New York, Maryland, and several other states could be at risk.
 A denial leaves those bans in place and this legal strategy loses ground — though the issue will likely return in a future case.

 Timeline (from official SCOTUS docket)